jgraichen/rails-timeago/README.md

 This will also convert all matching time tags on page load.

-Use the following to also include all include all available locale files:
+Use the following to also include all available locale files:

 	//= require rails-timeago-all